MichaelB0312/Weights-Pruning/README.md

 **Where is the process of removing weights?** well, we have a mask which is an internal state buffer to stay only part of the weights and can be obtained by `model.named_buffers()`.
 Officialy we have only the parameter of the original weights named `weight_orig` (obtained by `model.named_parameters()`).
 This parameter are multiplied by the mask and the result is stored in another pruning's attribute called `model.weight`.This multplication is effectively, the pruning.
 It occures implictly by a callback invoked before each forward-pass by Pytorch's `forward_pre_hooks`.

 # Results
 After having a baseline, we started to cut weights from the model.
 In each iteration, we removed a higher percentage of weights, from 0% in the first iteration to 100% in the last one, with a step size of 5%.
 In the end, we got a graph of the accuracy as a function of the pruning percent.
+We chose hyper-paramters and optimizer as decribed above.

 We've got the following result:

 ![boxing](https://github.com/MichaelB0312/Weights-Pruning/blob/main/images/prune_results.png)

-As we can see, Removing 40% of the weights: increases memory saving while having minimal damage on our high accuracy!
+As we can see, it's possible to removing 40% of the weights, **massive saving of resources and memory** while having **minimal damage on our high accuracy!**